 Free VPN services may cost nothing but there is usually a good reason for that - it means the provider will be turning a profit in some other way, usually with invasive advertising or by selling your browsing data to third-parties (rather defeating the whole drive for privacy in the first place).

-Plus, free services usually limit the amount of data you can use and the speed you can use it at, rendering them useless for streaming video, torrenting or as an extra layer of reliable security in your day-to-day online life.
+Plus, free services tend to limit the amount of data you can use and the speed you can use it at, rendering them practically useless for streaming video, torrenting or as an extra layer of reliable security in your day-to-day online life.
 And don't expect the kind of easy access support or server range that you get with the paid services, either.

-So before we get stuck in to our list of the best free VPN downloads, it's worth knowing that a paid-for version can cost as little as $2.50 per month - and often even cheaper around Black Friday - and will give you much better performance and protection.
+So before we get stuck in to our list of the best free VPN downloads, it's worth knowing that a paid-for version can cost as little as $2.50/£2 per month and will give you much better performance and protection.

-We have reviewed more than one hundred VPN providers, both free and paid, and our top recommendation right now is ExpressVPN.
-Given the risks of using free VPNs, we think the price is absolutely worth paying - plus, it comes with a no-questions-asked 30 day money back guarantee, too.
+We have reviewed more than two hundred VPN providers, both free and paid, and our top recommendation right now is ExpressVPN.
+Given the risks of using free VPNs, we think the price is absolutely worthwhile - plus, it comes with a no-questions-asked 30 day money back guarantee, too.

 Chances are, even if you don't know a lot about virtual private networks you may have heard of NordVPN.
 It advertises on TV, sponsors sports teams and has been a leader in the market for over seven years.
 Nord doesn't quite lead the way like it once did but it's still a fantastic service from $3.71 per month.

-Want to try Hotspot Shield Free?
+Want to try ProtonVPN Free?
 You can download it here

 TunnelBear might have something of a cutesy design, but it's a serious free option, especially after its acquisition by security giant, McAfee.
 There are free and paid-for subscriptions to choose from.